Lights Out for Birds

 The strategy is simple: by convincing building owners and managers to turn off excess lighting during the months migrating birds are flying overhead, we help to provide them safe passage between their nesting and wintering grounds.

 Turn out the lights and give the more than 150 species of birds that pass through Greensboro the dark skies they need to fly safely.
 In doing so, you will save money and reduce our city’s use of fossil fuels.
 And we will all see more stars.
 Bird-friendly skies are friendlier for people, too.
-The fall lights out period is September 10-November 30.
-The spring lights out period is March 15-May 31.
+The fall lights out period is mid August-November 30.
+The spring lights out period is mid March - May 31.
+Research has shown that some birds begin their nighttime flight right after dark so we are encouraging people to turn off their lights at dusk or no later than 10PM if dusk doesn’t work for them.

 Contribute to Lights Out

-Turn off nonessential lights from 11 PM to 6 AM during spring and fall migration.
+• Turn off nonessential lights from dusk till dawn, or no later than 10 PM to 6 AM, during spring and fall migration.

-Substitute task and area lighting for workers staying late or pull window coverings down
+• Substitute task and area lighting for workers staying late, or close window coverings.

 Explore More